kiing-dom/punch-prediction-model/README.md

 # Punch Prediction Model

-A computer vision project that analyzes a boxer's stance and movements to predict likely punches.
-It uses deep learning models to process video input, identifying movement patterns to forecast boxing moves.
-Designed for sports analytics, training improvement, and strategic insights in boxing.
+## Project Overview

-`still in the early stages of figuring things out, more progress coming soon`
+- The Punch Prediction Model is a computer vision-based project aimed at analyzing a boxer's stance and movements to predict the most likely punches they will throw next.
+By processing video inputs and using advanced deep learning techniques, the system will identify patterns in a boxer's movements to forecast specific boxing moves.
+This tool aims to be used for sports analytics, training improvement etc.